mevilela/library-system/README.md

 ## Authorization
 Authorization is required for certain endpoints, such as creating, updating, or deleting resources.
 Only users with specific roles (e.g., LIBRARIAN) have access to these endpoints.

+## Swagger Documentation
+You can access the Swagger API documentation by visiting "/swagger-ui.html" in your browser after running the application.

 ## Usage
 Before using the API, make sure to set up the necessary configurations and dependencies.
 Refer to the provided endpoint documentation for details on each endpoint's functionality and required parameters.